xolox/vim-session/README.md

     Type number and <Enter> or click with mouse (empty cancels):

 If the session you're trying to open is already active in another Vim instance you'll get a warning and nothing happens.
-You can use use a bang (!) as in `:OpenSession! ...` to ignore the warning and open the session anyway.
+You can use a bang (!) as in `:OpenSession! ...` to ignore the warning and open the session anyway.

 Note also that when you use a bang (!) right after the command name existing tab pages and windows are closed, discarding any changes in the files you were editing!